Florida Constitutional Carry

 Understanding Constitutional Carry in Florida

 In the past, obtaining a gun permit was a requirement to carry a concealed firearm legally in Florida.
 However, with constitutional carry in place, that is no longer necessary.
-This means that as long as you meet specific eligibility criteria, you can conceal carry a firearm within the state without a permit.
+This means that as long as you meet specific eligibility criteria, you can conceal and carry a firearm within the state without a permit.

 The Shall-Issue Policy for Gun Licenses